 Does California have Drug Courts like Nevada?

 - Clark County, NV Drug Courts: An explanation of all the different drug courts offered in Las Vegas.

 - Las Vegas Municipal Court Substance Abuse Program: A drug education program a Las Vegas Muni judge may order in lieu of jail.

 - Narcotics Anonymous: An AA-type program for addiction to controlled substances.
 It uses a 12-step program to aid people to defeat substance abuse.

 Arrested for Drugs?
 Call us now ...

-If you'd like to explore doing Drug Court in Nevada, call 702-DEFENSE (702-333-3673).
-We'll set up a free meeting with our Las Vegas criminal defense attorneys to discuss your options.
+If you would like to explore doing Drug Court in Nevada, call 702-DEFENSE (702-333-3673).
+We will set up a free meeting with our Las Vegas criminal defense attorneys to discuss your options.
 Our goal is that by the end of your case both you and your criminal record will be clean.

 For more information go to our articles on the Nevada crime of drug possession; the Nevada crime of unlawful drug use; the Nevada crime of drugs which may not be introduced into interstate commerce; PC 1000; and California Proposition 36.